What is casual employment? A guide to work hours and entitlements

 What does casual employment mean?

-In Australia, casual employment refers to a specific type of work arrangement with distinct characteristics outlined by the Fair Work Act 2009.
 The core aspect of casual employment is the lack of a guaranteed ongoing role with set hours.
 The offer of employment and the employee’s acceptance are based on the understanding that you have no firm commitment to provide ongoing work with a regular pattern of hours.
+This presents certain requirements for running payroll for casual staff.

 Sometimes, the line between casual and permanent employment can be blurred, especially if a casual employee works regular hours for an extended period.
 Under certain circumstances, casual employees may be eligible for “casual conversion” to a permanent role with set hours and benefits.